You are here

 - Swelling or tenderness

 At Desert Orthopaedic Center, our specialists understand that shoulder pain can impact the quality of life for a patient.
 While conservative or minimally invasive treatment options are recommended first, your injury or condition may require a more advanced type of treatment such as shoulder surgery.
 Our surgeons use the newest techniques and leading-edge technologies.
 Common procedures and techniques used by our shoulder and sports medicine surgeons include the following:

 - Rotator cuff tear repair

 Our doctors are committed to delivering specialized care and a customized treatment plan focused on the needs of the patient so our patients are able to return to their daily activities quickly and safely.

-Contact us today to consult with a shoulder specialist at Desert Orthopaedic Center.
-Please call (702) 731-4088 or request an appointment online to be seen at one of our locations in Las Vegas, Nevada, our Central Office, Northwest Office, or Southwest Office or at our location in Henderson, Nevada.
+Contact us today to consult with a shoulder specialist at Desert Orthopaedic Center located in Las Vegas or Henderson, Nevada.
+Please call (702) 731-4088 or request an appointment online to be seen at our Central Office, Northwest Office, Southwest Office, or Henderson Office.

 With years of experience and advanced training devoted to the orthopaedic care of the shoulder, our specialty-trained doctors at Desert Orthopaedic Center are the region's experts in accurately diagnosing and effectively treating shoulder injuries and conditions.
 Our dedicated specialists will work with you to develop an appropriate treatment plan suited to your unique needs and goals.